 I’ve broken it down into several tips and instructions so that you can get a perfectly sealed rock, every time.
 Most of these tips are focused on using a spray sealer on your painted rocks.
 If you have a different kind of sealer you are working with, we have posts sharing tips for those as well!

-7 Things Not To Do When Sealing Your Rocks7 things not to do when sealing painted rocks #rockpainting101
+7 Things Not To Do When Sealing Your Rocks

 When explaining to people how to seal painted rocks there are more things I want to tell them not to do than anything else.